 Researchers asked the Food and Drug Administration (FDA) to extend its vaccine authorization for children as young as 12 years, and the clinical trials start in children as young as six months old.
 We should not assume that the vaccine will provide the same response in children as it does for adults.
 So, clinical trials should be completed to ensure the safety and effectiveness of children and younger teens before COVID-19 vaccines become available for them.

-COVID-19 in kids is rare, and only one case in 1000 or even lower is diagnosed.
+COVID-19 in kids is rare.
 Kids developing severe forms of COVID-19 and experiencing death is an extremely rare condition.
 It is noted that kids who had mild infections of COVID-19 developed multisystem inflammatory syndrome (MIS-C).
 The proven evidence of the COVID-19 vaccine blocking the transmission of the SARS-CoV-2 virus has given us the thought of vaccinating children for wider protection, but children are not super-spreaders.
 It is important to have herd immunity across all groups, and so children who can be susceptible to transmitting the virus need to be vaccinated.
 This is because the virus will continue to spread and survive if we do not close off the pathways.

 The vaccine trials in children under 12 years of age are the same as the early adult trials.
 The further trials will include children as young as six months, and they will receive a range of doses to assess what triggers a good immune response without too many side effects.
 To ensure the vaccine's safety and effectiveness, the researchers will have a follow on those vaccinated children for months and years.
-During clinical trials, informed consent will be given by the participating individual in adults, and a legal guardian will agree with the involvement of a participating child.
+During clinical trials, informed consent will be given by the participating individual in adults, and as the child is a minor the informed consent should be given by a legal guardian who will agree with the involvement of a participating child.

 The effect of COVID-19 in children has affected their well-being, where education for children is the most priority.
 In addition, the pandemic situation has made people visit the pediatric emergency department as social isolation has increased the change in mental health and increased anxiety in children and families.
 However, it is important to understand that these changes are not because of the direct effects of the virus on children, but getting children vaccinated will help to reduce this anxiety and mental illness.
-Also plan on, safely opening up the essential services like schools as getting into normalcy is a priority for:
+On gradually opening up the essential services like schools the health and safety of those children has become a priority for:

 So to get into normalcy, vaccination for children is also highly needed to prevent the spread of the virus to the public and family members.
-When the vaccine gets approved, the health authorities will recommend when and how children should get it.
+As the COVID-19 vaccines are getting approved for children who are above the age of 5 years, the health authorities will recommend when and how children should get it.
 Besides, the government will start deciding which vaccines are needed for school entry.
 At the same time, ensure that your kids are vaccinated against measles, cough, influenza, and any other that your pediatrician recommends.

-It is known that infants and young children have protection even before vaccination and, when a mother is getting vaccinated, her antibodies are transmitted through the placenta and breast milk to the baby.
+It is known that infants have protection even before vaccination as and, when a mother is getting vaccinated, her antibodies are transmitted through the placenta and breast milk to the baby.

 Pfizer-BioNTech and Moderna are under clinical trials of their COVID-19 vaccines in children as young as: